levaconline/google-api-images-search/README.md

 # google-api-images-search
-Ezample of using google api for search images in the site.
+Example of using google api for search images in the sites. (php)